-It’s 10,000 BC, and you’ve painted a a detailed graphic on your cave wall for your upcoming presentation.
+It’s 10,000 BC, and you’ve painted a a detailed graphic on your cave wall for your upcoming business presentation.

 It depicts your keen analysis of the recent successful hunt.